Images are still loading please cancel your preview and try again shortly.

 Reviews take longer

-In 2013, a phase II investigation lasted almost 12 months, including prenotification and formal review.
-In 2022 that number was more than 18 months, an increase of more than 50%.
-Prenotification duration of phase II cases appears to have stabilized since 2019, but the formal review duration has steadily increased since the same year.
-The years 2020 and 2021 were partly outlier years with many cases being delayed due to pandemic related market changes.
-Still, the increase in formal review duration has continued in 2022.
+In 2015, a phase II investigation lasted almost 12 months, including prenotification and formal review.
+In 2024 that number was more than 18 months, an increase of more than 50%.
+As of 2019, the prenotification duration of phase II cases appears to have stabilised, but the formal review duration has steadily increased since that year.

 Phase II case duration – prenotification and formal review duration in months